Or send us an enquiry below:

 |At least 10 years||12|

-If an employee was employed before the NES began on 1 January 2010, their period of service starts from that date.
+You should also know that if an employee started work prior to the introduction of the NES on 1 January 2010, then their relevant period of service for redundancy payment calculation will begin from that date.

 The minimum notice period in the NES is based on how many years your employee has worked for you (continuous service).

 |One – three years||Two weeks|

 |Three – five years||Three weeks|

 You should take note at this point that if particular agreement or contract with an employee stipulates a longer notice period, then that is the notice period which needs to be applied.
 On top of this, it is important to know that if an employee becoming redundant is over 45 years old and has worked with your business for at least two years, they are entitled to an extra week’s notice.